Artist Residency Abroad Funding Scheme

 8) Alexandra Seno, Head of Development of Asia Art Archive

-9) Catherine Ha Thuc, Independent curator
+9) Caroline Ha Thuc, Independent art writer and curator